n8n-io/n8n-docs/docs/integrations/builtin/credentials/venafitlsprotectcloud.md

-# Venafi TLS Protect Cloud
+# Venafi TLS Protect Cloud credentials

 You can use these credentials to authenticate the following nodes with Venafi TLS Protect Cloud: